wultra/powerauth-webflow/docs/Configuring-Next-Step.md

 # Configuring Next Step

-During Web Flow deployment authentication methods and next step definitions need to be customized.
-The customization is currently done using SQL.
+During Web Flow and Next Step deployment authentication methods, organizations, operation configurations, and next step definitions need to be customized.
+In case Next Step is used to store user identities, additional configuration of credential and one time password policies and definitions is required.
+The customization is usually done using SQL, however a RESTful API is also available for each of the configuration steps.

 ## Configuration of Authentication Methods